Hello, my kinky companions. Today, we’re talking about the world’s most popular fetish app: Fetlife.

 The follow feature is mainly made for users who are what you might think of as “Fetlife Famous.”
 These members get tons of friend requests because they’re good at what they do, they’re porn stars, or are just really active on the site.
 Instead of adding a metric fuck-ton of friends, they can opt to turn on their follow feature and allow people to see what they’re up to without being added as a friend.

-Speaking of Fetlife friends, friending another members be somewhat of a big deal on Fetlife!
-It’s not like you’re following someone’s photography Instagram, by adding someone as a friend of Fetlife you’re showing that you want to see what they’re up to in their sex life.
+Speaking of friends, friending another users be somewhat of a big deal on Fetlife!
+It’s not like you’re following someone’s photography Instagram, by adding someone as a friend you’re showing that you want to see what they’re up to in their sex life.
 And for a lot of members – while they have a kinky social media account – their sex life is still something they consider private.
 Sure, the closed website might be enough for some… but a lot of users upload things that are marked as “friends only” (like pictures or videos), so don’t expect everyone just to want to add you as a friend!

 In addition to adding other Fetlife members, you can join groups (believe me when I say there are groups for any preferences or fantasies you can imagine), get information on local events, and browse the most popular uploads on the website.